 Open land governance data can be used to support land claims and provide public evidence of land ownership, thereby reducing corruption opportunities and offering a route to greater public empowerment.
 It helps communities monitor whether environmental protections are being upheld, and supports rights claims over geographical areas inhabited for generations.
-It helps civil society organisations understand patterns of land deals, support environmental and social advocacy, and investigate and address corruption.
+It helps civil society organizations understand patterns of land deals, support environmental and social advocacy, and investigate and address corruption.

 There is very little global evidence of open land governance data.
-International indices show that it is currently restricted to land tenure data in a small number of developed countries such as Canada, South Korea, Australia and New Zealand which have sophisticated land information systems.
+International indices show that it is currently restricted to land tenure data in a small number of developed countries such as Canada, South Korea, Australia, and New Zealand, which have sophisticated land information systems.

 They release cadastre data (boundaries of land parcels) and land registries (property rights and interests and some details of ownership of particular parcels of land) as open data.
 They routinely publish geospatial (linked to a location reference point) data as open data.

-Governments rarely publish data collected for administering the other land administration functions of land use, value and development as open data.
-The 2019 research undertaken for the State of Open Data report "could not locate any sources indicating the extent to which different countries provide structured data on government land holdings, their purchases and disposal.
-It noted individual instances of some open data, for example, the UK government's open datasheet of overseas companies that own property in England and Wales but no corresponding datasheet showing the land that has been sold off.
+Governments rarely publish data collected for administering the other land administration functions of land use, value, and development as open data.
+The 2019 research undertaken for the State of Open Data report (p187) "could not locate any sources indicating the extent to which different countries provide structured data on government land holdings, their purchases and disposals".
+It noted individual instances of some open data, for example, the UK government's open datasheet of overseas companies that own property in England and Wales but no corresponding datasheet showing the land that has been sold off, or off-shore deals.

 Some national and local governments sell their land and property sales data, thereby earning revenue to assist with the costs of maintaining their information systems.
-Others contract this work to private organisations that also usually sell it.
+Others contract this work to private organizations that also usually sell it.

 International open land data is generally geospatial data or aggregated data from international surveys or national statistical offices.
-It is released by international organisations such as the World Bank, United Nations, and bi-lateral donor organizations, e.g. World Bank Official Boundaries.
+It is released by international organizations such as the World Bank, United Nations, and bi-lateral donor organizations, e.g. World Bank Official Boundaries.
 The Land Portal offers a wide range of statistical data aggregated from trusted providers.

 Publishing land data in open formats can place a burden on countries if the process is not built into existing systems and understood by those creating and managing the data.
-Ideally it requires digital information systems designed with an open-bydefault capability which also protects personal and restricted records.
+Ideally it requires digital information systems designed with an open-by-default capability which also protects personal and restricted records.

 It is crucial for countries to set policy which protects the privacy and security of individuals in order to gain their confidence.
-For example, New Zealand requires all users of its open land ownership data to agree to a separate licence before they can use, reuse and share the property and ownership layers that contain personal information.
+For example, New Zealand requires all users of its open land ownership data to agree to a separate licence before they can use, reuse, and share the property and ownership layers that contain personal information.
 This does not apply to public elements of the data in the Land Information New Zealand Data Service.

 The developing countries which are undertaking projects to upgrade their legacy paper-based information systems, with the support of development banks, do not appear to be including an open data component.
-They also need to accommodate and manage the data collected by community groups and individuals when existing national systems have been incomplete or minimal.
-These projects can also take advantage of new methods for collecting land data, such as GPS, satellite and mobile phone technologies.
+Open data systems may also help to bridge the management of data collected by community groups/private individuals, when existing national systems are incomplete or minimal.
+Open data systems are also able to take advantage of new methods for collecting land data, such as GPS, satellite, and mobile phone technologies to help bridge this information gap.